Tooth Brushing for Cleaner Teeth & Healthier Gums through 2022 & Covid19 lockdowns !!

-Tooth Brushing Techniques for teeth using a Hand brush or an Electric Toothbrush with Flossing too!
+Tooth Brushing Techniques for teeth using a Hand brush or an Electric Toothbrush & Flossing too!

 Read below to learn how you can brush your teeth WITHOUT causing damage or missing vital areas to clean.
-It's never too late to improve your toothbrushing (and gum brushing gently) and flossing techniques !!!
+It's never too late to improve your toothbrushing (and gum brushing gently) and the in-between cleaning like flossing techniques !!!

 Sometimes teeth are tight together or crowded that additional Flossing between teeth is needed to prevent decay/gum diseases too.
 There are also some good food tips at the end when you cannot avoid lots of sugar attacks on a particular day/event!

 A handheld toothbrush can be just as good as an Electric Tooth Brush if used well, but for most, an Electric Tooth Brush is quicker, reaches difficult areas at the back of the mouth easier and polishes teeth better too.